GF2++

 Bit Access

-The following methods provide access to individual bit elements in the bit-store.
+The following functions provide access to individual bit elements in the bit-store.

-gf2::BitStore::get Returns the value of a bit element as a read-only boolean.
+gf2::get Returns the value of a single bit element as a read-only boolean.

-gf2::BitStore::operator[](usize) Returns a BitProxy with read-write access to a bit element.
+gf2::ref Returns a BitRef with read-write access to a single bit element.

-gf2::BitStore::set Sets a bit to the given boolean value which defaults to true.
+gf2::set Sets a bit to the given boolean value, which defaults to true.

 Note